tagspaces/documentation/docs/ui/settings.md

 ![Color-coded file extensions in the list perspective](/media/settings/color-coded-file-extensions.jpg)

+## File Templates

+Here is the place where you can manage the templates for creating new files.
+You can also select here the default template for every supported file type: MD, HTML or TXT.

+<FullScreenImage
+caption="Tab file templates in the settings" src="/media/settings/settings-templates.avif" maxWidth={700}
+/>

+With the **reset template** button on the top you can restore the default templates delivered with the installation of the application.

+### Managing templates

+Click on any template will open an area where you can edit it.

+<FullScreenImage
+caption="Managing templates in the settings" src="/media/settings/settings-edit-template.avif"
+maxWidth={700}
+/>

+Every template has the following attributes:

+- **Name** - the name of the template
+- **Type** - here you can choose between md for markdown, txt and html as target file formats
+- **Template Content** - the content of the template, here the following placeholder can be used:
+  - **\{date\}** - will be replaced with the current date on file creation
+  - **\{time\}** - will be replaced with the current time on file creation
+  - **\{author\}** - will be replaced with the author on file creation.
+The author can specified in [tab advanced](/ui/settings#advanced) of the settings.
+  - **\{createdInApp\}** - will be replaced with 'Created in TagSpaces' in the application language.
+- **File name template** - the template for the name of the created file, can have the following attributes:
+  - **\{timestamp\}** - will be replaced with a timestamp of the file creation e.g. 20250930T123032 for 30th of September 2025 at 12:30:32.
+  - **\{uuid\}** - will be replaced with a unique id.

 ## Key Bindings

 The **Key Bindings** tab allows you to view and customize keyboard shortcuts.